GeraldR63/AstroNavi/README.md

     <td>20230314</td>
     <td>09:44 GMT</td>
     <td>RN</td>
     <td>Changed some background colors.
-The computation of GHA Sun and Declination do not depend anymore on data calculated in them "Simple Navigation (SUN) dialog.
-Because this potential source of a lot of trouble.
+The computation of GHA Sun and Declination do not depend anymore on data calculated in "Simple Navigation (SUN)" dialog.
+Because this is a potential source of a lot of trouble.
 User expect data calculated for a given point in time as provided by Nautical Almanac and now it's always sure that only these figures are shown.</td>
   </tr>